fredima/teatv/contribution-guide.md

 ## Dear users

-We recently receive contribution offers from some of you guys.
-We really appriciate it.
+We have recently received contribution offers from some of you guys.
+We really appreciate it.
 Your help means the world to us.

 TeaTV applications are not (yet) open source.
-We have a plan to support add-ons, from that you can make your own add-on and submit in our store or install locally.
+We have a plan to support add-ons, from which you can make your own add-on and submit in our store or install locally.

 It's not implemented for now.
-So if you want to contribute.
-Please follow our temporary documentation below.
+So if you want to contribute, please follow our temporary documentation below.
 Thank you so much!

 ## Contribution guide